 We become fearless while living well below our means.

 11. Remember Your Financial Goals

-Remind yourself of your goals: where you’re now and where you want to be in one year, five years or ten years.
+Remind yourself of your goals: where you are now and where you want to be in one year, five years, or ten years.

-Focusing on your goals curves your desire to spend, especially if your financial goal includes becoming debt-free.
+Focusing on your goals curbs your desire to spend, especially if your financial goal includes becoming debt-free.

 12. Do Money Challenges Frequently

 Whether it’s a no-spending challenge or a spending-cash-only challenge, every time we take money challenges, we become more aware of and intentional with our money.